tawasta/sale-reporting/sale_report_incoterms_name_and_code/README.rst

 Sale Report Incoterm Name and Code
 ==================================

-* Show Incoterm name and code also on sale pdf print
+* Show Incoterm name and code also on sale pdf print, replacing the standard incoterm formatting
+* Example formatting with this module: EX WORKS (EXW)

 Configuration
 =============
-\-
+* None needed

 Usage
 =====
-\-
+* Just print an SO that has an incoterm set

 Known issues / Roadmap
 ======================